Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Numerical Results

 \section{Numerical Results}

 We present numerical results of the proposed and existing methods as a supplement to the main figures.
 Unless otherwise noted, all metrics are computed against fully sampled ground-truth volumes.
 Cosine similarity (\%) and PSNR (dB) are higher-is-better, while NMSE is lower-is-better.
 An acceleration of $r{\times}$ indicates that only $1/r$ of the sensors are used/uniformly sampled relative to the fully sampled acquisition.
+All comparisons are conducted under identical preprocessing, evaluation protocols, and test splits to ensure fairness.